 So why should I use Composites over Experience Fragments, I hear you ask.
 Experience Fragments are a great feature to use if you want a reusable piece of content that will never change.
-But if you want to extend your toolbox with a reusable set of components that play a specific role but can be populated with different content, then Composites and Zen Garden will save you a huge amount of time.
+But if you want to extend your toolbox with a reusable set of components that play a specific role but can be populated with different content, then Composites will save you a huge amount of time.

 We're always looking for new faces to join the Cognifide family.
 Take a look at our available jobs.